aryan0416/24BAI70697_ADBMS/README.md

 ## Technologies and Concepts

-The practical work in this repository covers various database concepts and technologies, including:
+The repository covers practical implementation and coursework related to:

 * SQL
 * PostgreSQL